-3) Background (dissolved) water color: often perceived as a "tea" color in more highly stained lakes - The year 2000 Lake Winnisquam dissolved color concentration averaged 8.8 chloroplatinate units (cpu) and fell within the classification of a clear lake (Table 5).
-Dissolved color, or true color as it is sometimes called, is indicative of dissolved organic carbon levels in the water (a by product of microbial decomposition).
+3) Background (dissolved) water color: often perceived as a "tea" color in more highly stained lakes - The 2001 Lake Winnisquam dissolved color concentration averaged 9.2 chloroplatinate units (cpu) and fell within the classification of a marginally uncolored to lightly "tea" colored lake (Table 5).
+Dissolved color, or true color as it is sometimes called, is indicative of dissolved organic carbon levels in the water (a byproduct of microbial decomposition).
 Small increases in water color from the natural breakdown of plant materials in and around a lake are not considered to be detrimental to water quality.
 However, increased color can lower water transparency, and hence, change the public perception of water quality.